 - Try chocolate better than Cadburys.
 “Good honest chocolate”, that’s the marketing phrase of Whittakers Chocolate, which also won Most Trusted Brand in New Zealand, 2015.
 The distinctive gold packaging is worth a try (Dark Ghana fan here).
 Is it better than Cadbury chocolate?
 You’ll have to decide yourself.

 - Some say NZ Sauvignon Blanc is the best.
 Many leading wine critics believe New Zealand produces the best Sauvignon Blanc in the world.
 There are wine regions throughout New Zealand, so be sure to visit at least a few wineries.
 Harvest takes place during March and April, which could be the best fact in this NZ holiday guide.

 - Tasted chocolate and pineapple together before?
 Never say never.
 Pineapple Lumps are a chewy pineapple base covered in a layer of chocolate.
 Look out for them in dairies and supermarkets all over New Zealand.

 - A fizzy drink “World Famous in New Zealand since AGES ago”.
 That’s the slogan for Lemon & Paeroa (a.k.a L&P).
 The sweet tasting drink is available all over New Zealand.

 - Marmite, it’s an acquired taste.
 The British will be familiar to Marmite, but the kiwi version is slightly modified.
 Again, it’s not for everyone, but worth a try.
 Best served as a thin layer spread on toast.
-Oh yea, it’s definitely better than Aussie’s Vegemite!
+Oh yeah, it’s definitely better than Aussie’s Vegemite!

 - The Paua (shellfish), an acquired taste.
 Something you should definitely try.
 The best description is like truffles.
 Rich and strong.
-If you don’t like the food, you’ll enjoy the jewellery often made from the shells.
+If you don’t like the food, you’ll enjoy the jewelry often made from the shells.

 - Yeah right.
 That’s the familiar slogan with the beer, Tui.
 While there’s a bunch of mainstream beers in New Zealand, I’ve always been partial to a cold Tui.